-(P2X7-delCcys) resulted in an \sim 6-fold speeding up of the time course of response to ATP and a reduction in peak current amplitude (\sim 25% of P2X7 WT), but this was not associated with a change in surface expression.
-Interestingly the rise time of the P2X7-delCcys mutant was equivalent to the initial phase of the P2X7 WT response (Fig. 4A).
-However, the current desensitized by \sim 60% during the 60-s application.
-The peak current amplitude to a second application of ATP 5 min later was reduced to 3.9 \pm 0.3% of the initial response (however, the time course was the same as the initial response).
+The P2X7 receptor is unique in having a cysteine rich region (Ccvs. residues 362-379) just after TM2 and an extended C terminal tail.
+Both removal of the cysteine rich region and truncation of the C terminal tail have been shown to have an effect on large pore formation (18,28).
+However, the effects on current facilitation/time-course are less well documented.
+Deletion of the cysteine rich region after TM2 (P2X7-delCcys) resulted in an $\sim$ 6 fold speeding in the time-course of response to ATP and a reduction in the peak current amplitude (~ 25 % of P2X7 WT) but this was not associated with a change in surface expression.
+Interestingly the rise time of the P2X7-delCcys mutant was equivalent to the intial phase of the P2X7 WT response (Figure 4A).
+However the current desensitized by ~60% during the 60s application.
+The peak current amplitude to a second application of ATP 5 minutes later was reduced to $3.9 \pm 0.3$ % of the initial response (however the timecourse was the same as the initial response).
 These results show that the Ccys region plays an important role in the generation of the slowly developing current at P2X7 receptors.